MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ## Process (object-level)
 You can manage the permissions for each inherited process that you create  through the [web portal](set-permissions-access-work-tracking.md#process-permissions).
 You manage permissions for each process through it's Security dialog.
-Project Collection Administors are granted all permissions to create, edit, and manage plans.
+Project Collection Administrators are granted all permissions to create, edit, and manage plans.
 Valid users are granted View (read-only) permissions.

 <table valign="top" width="100%">